-Estonia, officially the Republic of Estonia (in Estonian: Eesti or Eesti vabariik) is a country in North East of the European Union, bordering with Russia from the east and Latvia from the south.
+Estonia, officially the Republic of Estonia (in Estonian: Eesti or Eesti Vabariik) is a country in the north-east of the European Union, bordering with Russia from the east and Latvia from the south.
 The Baltic Sea separates it from Finland in the north by the Gulf of Finland and from Sweden in the west.

 It is situated on the northern coast of the country, on the shore of the Gulf of Finland, 80 km south of Helsinki, east of Stockholm and west of Saint Petersburg.

 Tallinn is ranked as a global city and has been listed among the top 10 digital cities in the world.